Mukudu/moodle-local_phpunit_testgenerator/README.md

 ## TODOs ##

+- Separate sub-plugin for renderer class tests - see events and tasks
 - Include coverage functionality - note M4.0 defaults - https://docs.moodle.org/dev/Writing_PHPUnit_tests#Check_your_coverage
 - Use getMockForTrait() for traits -  (how to test)